sardaryandavid/SquareEquation-/README.md

 This program solves quadratic equations

-To use the program, you need to click on the Code button on github and copy the link

-Then insert the following command into the console:
+To use the program insert the following command into the console:

 ```
 $ git clone link
 ```

-Here link - the link that was copied earlier

-Then you can open the project in CodeBlocks and use the program
+Then you can open the project and use the program